There are several reasons for wanting to study for a research degree:

 In this respect, point 4 deserves some explanation.
 While the history and theory of art and design are well-established as areas of research, art and design practice as a form of research is a relatively new phenomenon, not just in the UK but also in Europe and the USA.
 There has been, and continues to be, much discussion on how art and design practice constitute research.
 One perspective adopted at CSAD is to recognise that all forms of art and design practice can be located in relation to one or more cultural, social, historical or philosophical debate(s).
 Far from ‘reducing’ or pigeon-holing practice, this act of locating it foregrounds the practitioner as a contributor to the field.
 Furthermore, it encourages new observations to be made which extend or transform the practice in unforeseen ways, where these transformations are vital for demonstrating the generation of new knowledge.

 CSAD has a long history in the generation of art and design research.
 It has an active and supportive research environment, and its supervisors have significant expertise in the various ways in which art, design and engineering theory and practice can contribute to knowledge.
-Furthermore, the School is a co-founding institution (with Newport School of Art Media and Design), of Wales Institute of Research in Art and Design (WIRAD), allowing the research experience of its students and supervisors to be enhanced through cross-School collaboration and exchange.
+Furthermore, the School is a co-founding institution of Wales Institute of Research in Art and Design (WIRAD), allowing the research experience of its students and supervisors to be enhanced through cross-School collaboration and exchange.

 CSAD has a range of research specialisms, and is particularly keen to foster graduate research in the following areas: